Planes, Subs and Automobiles

 Too Much Bond?

 Branded submarines and airplanes sound like more fun than branded luggage, but there might be such a thing as too much James Bond imagery.
 Consider the fate of Seymour Goldfarb, Jr., an Aston Martin DB5 driver who became a bit too “bonded” to his movie screen idol.
 Heir to the Goldfarb Girdle fortune, poor Goldbarb succumbed to his own delusion that he was Roger Moore, not as an actor but rather as a man who thought he was an international jet-setting spy.
-The part was brilliantly captured by Roger Moore himself in the seminal 1981 film, “Cannonball Run.”
+The part is brilliant, by Roger Moore himself in the seminal 1981 film, “Cannonball Run.”

 Written by Jim Koscs, Audamotive Communications